0xSMW/minix/aa64plan.md

 Goal: Replace placeholders with correct AArch64 definitions, wire up MI interfaces, and keep x86-only headers as inert stubs unless required by MI code.

+IMPORTANT: YOU ARE NOT ALLOWED TO HAVE PLACEHOLDERS

 Priorities
 - Implement Now: Required for kernel/MM/interrupt bring-up and basic toolchain.
 - Verify/Adapt: Likely OK via `<arm/...>` wrappers but must confirm semantics for AArch64.